My Bubba: Career

 Founding and current members are My Larsdotter from Sweden and Guðbjörg (Bubba) Tómasdóttir from Iceland.
-Bubba plays guitar and My plays a Norwegian Cittra (Lap Harp).
+Bubba plays guitar and My plays a Norwegian Cittra (lap harp).
 They both sing.

-My Bubba started out as My bubba & Mi (and was then a trio).
-Their debut album How it's done in Italy was released in 2010.
+My Bubba started out as My Bubba & Mi (and was then a trio).
+Their debut album, How it's done in Italy, was released in 2010.

-Goes Abroader, released in 2014, was recorded in LA's Seahorse Sound Studios and House of Blues Studios.
+Goes Abroader, released in 2014, was recorded in Los Angeles' Seahorse Sound Studios and House of Blues Studios.
 The duo worked with Noah Georgeson, who previously produced albums for Joanna Newsom and Devendra Banhart.

-2016's Big Bad Good was recorded as the songs were written at Figure 8 Recording, the studio of producer Shahzad Ismaily, in a collaborative attempt to 'capture the unrefined intimacy of a newly written song'.
-The album was released on the duo's own label Cash Only.
+Tracks from the album Big Bad Good (2016) were recorded as they were being written at Figure 8 Recording, the studio of producer Shahzad Ismaily, in a collaborative attempt to "capture the unrefined intimacy of a newly written song".
+The album was released on the duo's own label, Cash Only.